Rayhan-Ahmed-7/react-native-physical-device-connection/README.md

 By following this guide, you should be able to set up a Linux development environment on both Ubuntu and Arch Linux (with Hyprland) for React Native.
 This documentation covers device recognition, permission fixes, and running your app, along with troubleshooting common issues.
 Happy coding!

 ---

-Feel free to adjust any part of the text to better suit your style or add any other sections you may need!